AdamJacobson/Abort-Missile/README.md

 ## Technologies and Architecture

 - Vanilla JavaScript for structure. jQuery for DOM manipulation.
-- Some canvas library maybe.
-Not sure yet.
+- HTML5 vanilla canvas with no libraries.
 - Webpack to bundle javascript files.

 The following script files will be needed: